What are Essential Oils?

 There are different qualities of essential oils.
 All oils in the world fall into one of 4 categories: Grade A, Grade B, Grade C, and Grade D.

-- Grade A – Therapeutic Grade, made from organically grown plants and distilled at low temperatures.
-100% Pure.
-Unadulterated.
+- Grade A – Seed to Seal Premium Grade, made from organically grown plants and distilled at low temperatures.
+Pure and unadulterated.
 No added synthetics or ingredients.
 Represents a very small margin of Essential Oils in the marketplace.